material-motion/material-motion/specifications/runtime.md

 ![](../_assets/Abstraction.svg)

+Aside: zooming in to the Runtime we can see how the Plan/Fulfillment pattern is inherently recursive.

 ![](../_assets/AbstractionDive.svg)

 As we'll discuss in detail below, the Runtime acts as a fulfillment engine for objects we call Intention.